drmankin/cnvs/docs/quizzes.md

 If all's gone well, you should see an unpublished quiz called "This is a test!" (or whatever you called it).

 If you click on this quiz, you'll see that in the absence of further info, Canvas has made quite a few assumptions about what this quiz should look like.
-For instance, it's not put a time limit, has let students view results immediately, etc.; and there's no description, etc.
+For instance, it's not put a time limit, has let students view results immediately, provided no description, etc.
 So, let's update the quiz to the settings we want.

 ### Updating a Quiz